lukastk/PyRitz/README.md

 ![Surface of revolution](./docs/media/surface-of-revolution.png)

-For more examples, click [here](https://github.com/lukastk/PyRitz/tree/master/examples).
+For more examples see the folder [PyRitz/examples/](https://github.com/lukastk/PyRitz/tree/master/examples).

 ## Installation